Barbri is expensive and studying takes time. Enter Sallie Mae with their bar study loan.

-In order to be eligible for a Sallie Mae Bar Study loan, applicants need to be current law school students or have graduated within the past 12 months from an ABA accredited law school.
-Interest on these loans starts accruing immediately but required repayment starts 9 months after completing school or dropping below half-time status.
+In order to be eligible for a Sallie Mae Bar Study loan, applicants need to be current law school students or have graduated within the past 12 months from an ABA-accredited law school.

 Reviewing Sallie Mae vs. Other Bar Study Options

 In many cases avoiding a bar study loan can be the best option.
-Many people like to avoid working while studying for the bar, but the distraction of a job can be a healthy break from studying.
+Many people like to avoid working while studying for the bar, but a distraction from a job can be a healthy break from studying.
 Plus, the income generated can help avoid a really expensive loan.

 Another option is to look into a more traditional personal loan.
 As an example, SoFi currently offers fixed-rate personal loans starting below 6%.
 Because the personal loan marketplace is far more crowded than the bar study marketplace, the competition is more fierce, and borrowers may be able to score a better rate.

 Borrowers who only qualify for the high interest rate loans may also consider paying their living expenses on a credit card with a 0% introductory APR rate.
 This route is extremely risky because the interest rate jumps considerably after the intro period, but for people who need the cash to cover food and bar study classes, it might be a reasonable option.